scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Checksum Calculation

-The checksum is the 16-bit complement sum of the entire SCMP message.
+The checksum is the 16-bit one's complement of the one's complement sum of the entire SCMP message.
 This is starting with the SCMP message type field, and prepended with a "pseudo-header" consisting of the SCION address header and the Layer 4 protocol type as defined in {{I-D.dekater-scion-dataplane}} section "SCION Header Specification/Pseudo Header for Upper-Layer Checksum".

 ## Processing Rules